Tanjung Priok massacre: Incident

 Two days after the arrest, Islamic cleric Abdul Qodir Jaelani gave a sermon against Pancasila at As Saadah mosque.
 Afterwards, Biki led a protest to the North Jakarta Military District Command office, where the four prisoners were being held.
 Along the way, the group's numbers swelled, with estimates ranging between 1,500 and several thousand.
-Also during the trip, nine members of a Muslim Chinese Indonesian family headed by Tan Kioe Liem were killed by the protestors.
 The family's store, a pharmacy, was burned to the ground.

 Once at the military command, the group unsuccessfully demanded the release of the prisoners.
 At roughly 11 p.m. local time (UTC+7), the protestors surrounded the military command.
 Military personnel from the 6th Air Defence Artillery Battalion opened fire on the protestors.
 Around midnight, eyewitnesses saw Jakarta Regional Military Command chief Try Sutrisno and Armed Forces commander Benny Moerdani supervising the removal of the victims; the corpses were loaded into military trucks and buried in unmarked graves, while the wounded were sent to Gatot Soebroto Military Hospital.